jlfguthrie/jlfguthrie/README.md

 <p align="center">
   I'm a passionate AI Engineer and Full-Stack Developer based in beautiful South Africa 🇿🇦.
   <br />
   I thrive on turning imaginative concepts into tangible, intelligent solutions.
-My journey has taken me from founding Xstra AI to focusing on my personal craft, developing AI-powered tools, robust WordPress plugins, and scalable cloud applications on platforms like Cloudflare.
+With 17+ years in tech spanning from enterprise solutions to AI innovation, my journey has taken me from working with global industry leaders to founding my own AI-powered companies.
 </p>

 <!-- Social & Professional Links -->